Filipa de Eça: The legal case of D. Filipa in the Roman Rota

 However, in the long dispute that would set D. Filipa de Eça against king João III, the nun ended up winning.
 The Roman Rota, the supreme court of the Catholic Church, ruled in favor of the Abbess, despite constant diplomatic pressures from the Portuguese monarch - even after D. Filipa, by that time already "an old grandmother", was allegedly found in a somewhat irregular situation, in the company of a priest and his lover, a Catholic nun.
 In the end, in the Papal brief Cum dilectes, dated 12 September 1551, Pope Julius III recommended that king John III reinstall Dona Filipa, who by apostolic letters had been restored to her dignity of Abbess of Lorvão.

 Furthermore, D. Filipa never felt intimidated by the monarch's antagonism.
-This can be seen in a letter she wrote to King John III, in the month of May 1544, in which - responding to a royal summons to stay fifteen leagues away from the monastery of Lorvão - she reminds the monarch of the sentences already issued by the Roman Rota in support of her position, and she concludes her text by stating that "due to the very great virtues and royal zeal for justice of your Royal Highness" the king should, instead of subpoening her, "put me back in possession of my abbey".
+This can be seen in a letter she wrote to King John III, in the month of May 1544, in which - responding to a royal summons to stay fifteen leagues away from the monastery of Lorvão - she reminds the monarch of the sentences already issued by the Roman Rota in support of her position, and she concludes her text by stating that "due to the very great virtues and royal zeal for justice of your Royal Highness" the king should, instead of subpoenaing her, "put me back in possession of my abbey".

 Thus, Anselmo Braamcamp Freire concludes his observations by saying that, given the way in which D. Filipa de Eça dared to face the King, and obtained Papal support for her cause she must be considered "a true heroine".

 D. Filipa de Eça died shortly after the publication of the papal brief, and thus never formally resumed her position as Abbess of Lorvão.